What Is The Purpose Of A Plea Bargain?

 It's much more probable at a federal level that they would allow you to work out a resolution before the case is even indicted in the federal court.
 However, the filing deputies are responsible for filing many cases at the state level.
 If they had to deal with defense attorneys, they would need to do their job more effectively.

-It would take too long, and they have too many cases coming across their desk, so they are usually fairly insolated.
+It would take too long, and they have too many cases coming across their desk, so they are usually fairly isolated.
 The best you can often do is send them a letter with your client's position and any mitigating factors that may convince them not to file the case altogether or file lesser charges.

 Criminal Defense for California Crimes